 So if you are looking for an exact match- make sure you enter the value FALSE in range_lookup.

-3. Wrong Column.
-The column_index_number part of the formula is the column from which the value are looking up is returned.
-This part of the formula is really not dynamic and can return incorrect value if an extra column in inserted into the worksheet in the area where your data is stored.
+The column_index_number part of the formula is the column from which the value is looking up is returned.
+This part of the formula is really not dynamic and can return an incorrect value if an extra column is inserted into the worksheet in the area where your data is stored.
 You can see that demonstrated below.
 An extra column has been inserted and now our lookup column has moved to the right again giving us an incorrect value.